 >60 → 60.01

-Simple mapping of collected terms to standardized terms can be done in the SDTM datasets, however this does not include imputations such as >6 → 60.01 which should be done in the analysis ADaM dataset instead as no imputations should be done in the SDTMs.
+Simple mapping of collected terms to standardised terms can be done in the SDTM datasets, however, this does not include imputations such as >6 → 60.01 which should be done in the analysis ADaM dataset instead as no imputations should be done in the SDTMs.
 Care should be taken to follow the CDISC Implementation Guides for how to populate the Original, Standard and Analysis results across the datasets.
 If there are no units associated with a result it does not necessarily mean that it is qualitative.
 Example tests with quantitative results and no unit are pH or Specific Gravity.

 There is the possibility to choose from many unit standards, which one to follow is up to your clinical team.
 Some example standards are the Système International (SI) unit, the U.S. Conventional units or Client-specific standard.
 See table below for examples of the differences between units: